 What rose bushes need winter protection?

-In the Twin Cities area, all ‘tender’roses (hybrid tea, floribunda, grandiflora, and miniatures) need heavy winter protection.
+In the Twin Cities area, all ‘tender’roses (hybrid tea, floribunda, grandiflora, and miniatures) and all tree roses need heavy winter protection.
 Shrub roses listed as “hardy” in the catalogs may need winter protection too.
 “Hardy” roses may die-back to the ground and the degree of die-back is variety specific.
 Contact a consulting rosarian for specific variety information.

 In the Twin Cities area when should winter protection be in place?